 As a part of the registration process, new registrants are provided with the option to nominate to receive calls or faxes relating to a list of industry classifications.
 The legislation makes it illegal for any non-exempt telemarketer in Australia and overseas to contact a number on the register without consent.

 There are exemptions for government bodies, educational or religious organisations, registered political parties, independent members of parliament, electoral candidates and charities.
 Market and social researchers may call to conduct standard opinion polling and questionnaire research, subject to a national industry standard.
 Businesses that have an existing relationship with a person may also call numbers on the do not call register.

-Enquiries and complaints relating to the do not call register can be made by calling 1300 792 958.
+Enquiries and complaints relating to the do not call register can be made by calling the ACMA on 1300 792 958.

 Consumer Data Right

-The CDR scheme was introduced in the banking sector on 1 July 2020, and A document that sets out what a person wants to happen to their money and other property after they die. be rolled out to other sectors.
-The Competition & Consumer (Consumer Data Right) Rules 2020 (‘CDR Rules’) provide the framework for how the CDR operates in the banking sector.
+The CDR scheme was introduced in the banking sector on 1 July 2020, and will be rolled out to other sectors.
+The energy sector is expected to be bound some time in 2022, followed by the telecommunications sector.
+The Competition and Consumer (Consumer Data Right) Rules 2020 (‘CDR Rules’) provide the framework for how the CDR operates in the banking sector.
 The CDR Rules set out details about how the CDR legislation applies, including in relation to consent and privacy safeguards.

 The CDR is co-regulated by the Australian Information Commissioner and the Australian Competition and Consumer Commission.
 For more information about the CDR, see www.oaic.gov.au/consumer-data-right and www.cdr.gov.au.